• Skip to primary navigation

 America – I am yet to calculate the estimated ingredients costs to make this recipe in the US.
 If you would find it useful please contact me and I’ll get calculating 🙂

 Desiccated coconut – unsweetened desiccated coconut.
 This is the smaller, finer coconut available.
-I do not recommend using the larger, shredded coconut in this slice recipe.
+I do not recommend using the larger, shredded coconut in this recipe.

 Flaked almonds – you can substitute with roughly chopped toasted whole almonds if you prefer (and which are cheaper), or use another nut.

-Sultanas – or raisins
+Sultanas – or raisins.

 Glace cherries – also called candied cherries – red or multi coloured.